 Whatever you choose, choose something.
 Continually fighting and begging a kid to hand his treasured article over so you can wash it isn't doing either of you any good.

 He's learning that if he resists strongly enough, he won't have to do something.
-Even something that's good for his health.
-And that's probably not the message you're meaning to send.
+Even something good for his health.
+And that's probably not the message you mean to send.

 The problem with this solution is that you'll have more small loads.
 The benefit of this solution is that you'll be teaching your kids responsibility while ditching some of your own.
 (In a healthy way for your kids, of course.)

-Here is my very simple step-by-step approach to getting clothes clean.
+Here is my simple 14 step approach to doing laundry with kids and getting clothes clean.
 Share it with your kids.
-Consider posting these instructions in your laundry area,

-Have your kids red-flag stains and spots by clipping a clothespin to a chocolate smudge or by tying a grass-stained jeans leg in a loose knot before dumping the garment into the clothes hamper.
+Have kids red-flag stains and spots by clipping a clothespin to a chocolate smudge or tying a grass-stained jeans leg in a loose knot before dumping the garment into the clothes hamper.

 2. Before washing stained garments, pretreat or presoak the spot, according to the product directions.